W3IK is "John" in Gray, TN, United States of America in the extreme northeast corner of Tennessee

 QRPP Digital: If you have never ran ½ watt RTTY, PSK31, MFSK16, or any other digital mode, try it.
 You are missing out!
 It is amazing!

 VOICE: If I do ever have to talk on the radio, my preference is 40m AM or 10m AM, followed by 10m FM.
-I do enjoy VHF and UHF SSB, especially when mountain-topping or hiking the Appalachian Trail.
+I formerly enjoyed VHF and UHF SSB, especially when mountain-topping or hiking the Appalachian Trail.

 QSL’s: Note, I am not big on this, and no I am not a QSL-Grinch.
 It just is expensive, and I have a lot of other priorities that I prefer to spend the money on not to mention the time.
 I do a lot of charity work, and fifty cents per qsl card can quickly and actually adds up when you send a lot of cards.
 This is money I could use to help some kid or person to have a meal or something.
 However, I know how desperately important a card can be to someone, so I am happy to qsl in those instances.
 However, if it is just another average card to your collection then consider how much you need it.
 I will honor your request.
 I do recognize people enjoy this aspect of the hobby.
 Likewise, others should recognize that some hams are not into QSLing anymore than some hams are no longer into Morse Code.
 Hams need to respect no-coders just like non-qslers.
 QSLs arriving here are unsolicited mail, like junk mail.
 It takes time to get to them, and QSL-ing is a chore to some hams like me.
 HOWEVER, I do discourage qsling here, unless you absolutely need a QSL and to those who genuinely want and need the card.
 I do not have printed cards, and for a person to receive a card, I have to print one out.
 Further, it takes time for me to get to this, and it might be a good while before you get a card back.
 Including an S.A.S.E. also increases the likelihood and probability of a return card.
 Also, should you not receive a card, don’t get mad and forget about it.
 Email me and let me know, and I will send out another card.
 I am not too well organized and I sometimes forget or think I replied to a qsl.
 I do want you to get a card if you want it and need it, so if applicable and I need reminding, do remind me!
 My email address is firstname.lastname@example.org I want you to get the card.
 One more note: I do not do EQSL, LOTW, or any of the other methods.

 ABOUT ME: I started radio at the age of 11, became novice class-licensed at 15 under the test proctoring of W4LUV, Charles Hennessy.
 Then in 1970 and subsequent years, I drove the 100 miles to take my exams at an FCC Field office, ultimately upgrading to Extra Class and a Commercial Radio Telegraph licensee.
 These led to me becoming a professional/military radio operator for over 20 years.
-I am retired military (having been both officer and enlisted, retiring in the early 90’s), am currently employed as a college professor, and also work for the post office.
+I am retired military (having been both officer (Guard) and enlisted (Active Duty), retiring in the early 90’s), am currently employed as a college professor, and also work for the post office.
 I am married (one wife), with a daughter and son, both grown.
+I have an awesome 4 year old granddaughter.
 I am now 60 years old (and apparently somewhat cantankerous).

 HOBBIES/OTHER INTERESTS: Reading, studying the art of leadership-management science, teaching, education, motorcycling, hiking, fishing, mountain topping, laying on the couch doing absolutely nothing.
 Of particular and very strong interest is sleeping AND avoiding the xyl's do list --- both are high on my agenda of other interests.